Accommodation in Yanbu

 Shutterstock.com

-Buy or rent in Yanbu?
+Buy or rent accommodation in Yanbu?

 Types of accommodation in Yanbu

-There are lots of different accommodation types available in Yanbu.
+There are lots of accommodation types available in Yanbu.
 However, most expats living in the city prefer to settle in compounds.
-These are walled-in gated communities with everything you might need within easy reach: fitness facilities, coffee shops, convenience stores, a swimming pool, etc.
+These are gated communities with everything you might need within easy reach: fitness facilities, coffee shops, convenience stores, a swimming pool, etc.

-As these are closed walled-in communities, expats living here can stay relatively unaffected by the “outside”, which offers a smoother transition into a new culture.
+As these are closed walled-in communities, expats living here can stay relatively unaffected by the “outside” world, which offers a smoother transition into a new culture.
 Within the compound walls, you can (for the most part) dress and behave the way you would do back home.
 You may also find this to be a great option for socializing with other expats in the area.

-Outside the compounds, you will find standalone apartment buildings, townhouses, villas, condos and more.
+Outside the compounds, you will find standalone apartment buildings, townhouses, villas, condos, and more.

 Neighbourhoods in Yanbu